wdevore/MachDyne_FPGAs_SBCs/Schoko/projects/SoC/soc_phase1a/readme.md

 # Description
-*Phase 1a* is about merging that basics of Port A and UART component, and sending a "Ok" string to the Go client.
+*Phase 1a* is about sending a "Ok" string to a client (minicom in this instance).
+Eventually the later phases will communicate with a **Go** client.

 The simulation tests the merging of UART component and Femto.
 Port A has already been tested.